Td Ameritrade Backup Withholding

 Can you get backup withholding back?

-See also How To Glue Headliner Back Up
+See also What Is Back Up Withholding

 When you are subject to backup withholding, the IRS can require your employer to withhold tax from your paychecks and send it to the IRS.
 This is a way to ensure that you pay your tax bill on time.
 If you have backup withholding, you may be able to get it back.